appscode/oauth2_proxy/README.md

   -request-logging-format: Template for request log lines (see "Logging Format" paragraph below) -resource string: The resource that is protected (Azure AD only) -scope string: OAuth scope specification
-  -set-xauthrequest: set X-Auth-Request-User and X-Auth-Request-Email response headers (useful in Nginx auth_request mode) -signature-key string: GAP-Signature request signature key (algorithm:secretkey)
+  -set-xauthrequest: set X-Auth-Request-User, X-Auth-Request-Email and X-Auth-Id-Token (if pass-id-token=true) response headers (useful in Nginx auth_request mode)
+  -signature-key string: GAP-Signature request signature key (algorithm:secretkey)
   -skip-auth-preflight: will skip authentication for OPTIONS requests -skip-auth-regex value: bypass authentication for requests path's that match (may be given multiple times)